mollyic/MRI_qa/README.md

  ```

 ### 7. Rating artifacts
 Enter the letter corresponding to the artifact you wish to rate (upper and lower case accepted).
 It is possible to rate all, some or none of the artifacts.
-Simply press enter to proceed from this menu, the next image will be automatically opened once all artifact ratings are provided.
+Simply press enter to proceed from this menu.

  ```
  Enter letter to rate artifact or hit enter to continue.